CitrineInformatics/dft-input-gen/README.md

 print(pwig.pwx_input_as_str)
 ```

-Further details, examples can be found in the package documentation.
+Further details of the API and examples can be found in the package documentation.

 ## DFT codes supported